Jenna Rainey

 The Ultimate Guide to Watercolor Paint

-Related: The Ultimate Guide to Watercolor Brushes
+Related: The Ultimate Guide to Watercolor Brushes and The Ultimate Guide to Watercolor Paper

 Professional Level vs. Cotman/Student Level Paint

 It may be tempting to cut corners on costs with paint by just snagging the random set at Walmart or Michaels.
 But trust me, you’ll end up purchasing those higher-end, quality paints down the road anyways and telling yourself, “Man, I should’ve just bought these from the get go.”
+Ask me how I know.

 The beauty about watercolor paint is that it’s a long-term investment.
 If used properly, you can use and reuse watercolor paint and get a really long stretch out of one tube or pan.
-For example, a 14mL tube of professional level watercolor paint might seem small, but I paint every single day and it would take me about 6-9 months to go through this whole tube.
+For example, a 14mL tube of professional-level watercolor paint might seem small, but I paint every single day and it would take me about 6-9 months to go through this whole tube.

 Why is this?
 Well, watercolor paint is typically made from pigments, substances like ochre or charcoal, minerals, rocks, etc. This powder is combined with some form of binding agent, usually gum arabic and some other fillers.
 When a watercolor paint is considered high quality, that usually means that the pigment used is either rare and harder to find, or there’s more pigment in the tube or pan compared to the student/cotman version of that same color.

-Watch this video to see how I made my own watercolor paint!
+If you're curious, watch this video to see how I made my own watercolor paint!

 Watercolor Paint Types